ada-lang-io/ada-lang-io/docs/learn/why-ada.md

 While there are also commercial compilers, Ada has a front-end for GCC called [GNAT][gnat].
 The version from the Free Software Foundation (FSF) is often referred to as "FSF GNAT".

-## Ada continues to be developed
+## Continued development

-Ada has multiple released standards Ada 83, Ada 95, Ada 2005, Ada 2012, and Ada 2022.
+Ada continues to be developed with multiple released standards: Ada 83, Ada 95, Ada 2005, Ada 2012, and Ada 2022.

-## Ada runs on more than embedded systems
+## Safer low level programming

 Ada provides low-level control and interfacing to C to develop programs which can run on embedded or on consumer computers.
 This includes specifying binary